Terms & Conditions

 7. Fair Usage

 7.1 The use of the broadband service by you will be monitored by us to ensure all customers are using the service in a responsible and fair manner.
-If the fair usage allowance is breached excessively by an individual customer then we reserve the right to initiate temporary actions as a prohibitive measure, these may include a letter of warning up to and including temporary suspension of service.
+We do not set a limit to fair usage, and provided usage is fair and not excessive so as to detrimentally affect other customers, there is no cap and data is unlimited.
+If in the sole opinion of the Company (acting at its reasonable discretion) usage is so excessive that our other customers are being detrimentally affected, then we reserve the right to initiate temporary actions as a prohibitive measure, these may include a letter of warning up to and including temporary suspension of service.
 In any event you will be notified in writing about the action we will be pursuing.
-Fair usage is 100 gigabytes per month download, or other higher amount set by us.

 7.2 Illegal torrenting or streaming of copyright material will result in an immediate removal of the Customer from the network and termination of service with the remainder of the contract paid immediately on termination.